What does it take to be a top deal-closer? During the past few months we’ve been quizzing investors about how to pitch investors.

 Yet investors tell us that calls from GPs who aren’t trying to raise immediate capital are rare but welcomed.
 They enable both parties to check for fit without the pressure of a deadline.

 Investors’ decision-making process can stretch from as little as several months to as long as whole fundraising cycles.
 So you’ll regret your inertia if you wait until you’re actively in need of investment.

 Takeaway: Don’t hold back your fundraising fuel for once every five years; keep the fire burning continuously and you’ll be rewarded with warmer investor interest when your hand is outstretched.

 We can work with you to ensure your private equity pitch is ripe and ready to impress investors.

 Our team will strengthen every element of your pitch, including your:

-We are the leading experts in private equity fundraising.
+We are a small team dedicated to helping PE Firms polish their (and portfolio company) investor presentations.
+The team has backgrounds in corporate finance, stockbroking, financial PR and journalism.
 Our clients include Permira, Deutsches PE and Frog Capital.
 We deliver fast, effective results.

 “The new presentation properly represents the institutional quality of our fund.
 It has been a step change for us.”

 Benjamin Ball Associates won ‘Best for Investor Presentation Coaching – UK’ in the Alternative Investment Awards and ‘Best for Financial Presentation Training – UK’ in the Wealth & Money Management Awards.